ahmadmtaleb2/clj_cheat_sheets/a0-clojure.md

 - Clojure has no privileged functions.
 It doesn't care what the function is or where it came from; it treats all functions the same.
 - Clojure just cares about applying functions
 - You don’t have to worry about special rules or syntax for working with different functions.
+- *in any LISP language, code is just data (or more specifically, code is a subset of data that conforms to a language spec)*.

 ## Clojure language
 - The Clojure language is a Lisp dialect with a functional emphasis whose syntax and semantics are independent of any implementation.